django-userena-ce/django-userena-ce/UPDATES.md

 # UPDATES

+## Version 5.1.0

+- Increased max_length of the language codes to 8 to support BCP47.
+If you use `UserenaLanguageBaseProfile` with `zh-Hans` or `zh-Hant` you will need to create a new migration and apply it.

 ## Version 5.0.0

 - Dropped support for Django 1.11 as `django-guardian` has dropped support for Django 1.11 from guardian 2.0 onwards.